Academic Planning - History

 Why Should I Major in History?

-Our majors have received internships with the Colonial Williamsburg Foundation and worked in the colonial apothecary shop; interned at The Navy Museum in Washington, D.C.; spent a semester as a research collaborator with a journalist from the Christian Science Monitor; interned in local history with the West Volusia Historical Society; and worked as editors on ICON (The International Journal for the History of Technology).
+As a History major, you will have many opportunities to apply what you have learned beyond the classroom.
+These include internships and collaborations with the Colonial Williamsburg Foundation and the colonial apothecary shop; the National Museum of the U.S. Navy (Washington, DC); the Christian Science Monitor; the West Volusia Historical Society; ICON (The International Journal for the History of Technology).

 The Major